tbkfi/www/content/notice/about/index.md

 ## Artificial Intelligence

 The author of this website does not use AI to write.
-As writing is communication, it would be rather redundant to communicate without communicating...
+As writing is communication, it would be rather redundant to write without communicating...
 You know?